 As it looks likely that next year California voters will legalize recreational use of marijuana, ACT UP Archives will start looking back to the historic changes brought about by Proposition 215- the first statewide initiative to permit the cultivation and consumption of marijuana for medical use.
-The medical marijuana movement developed as part of San Francisco’s queer community response to the AIDS crisis, particularly the work of alternative treatment activists.
-Over the next year, we’ll examine how patients and caregivers started a grassroots movement that is transforming our social and political landscape.
+The medical marijuana movement developed as part of San Francisco’s queer community response to the AIDS crisis, particularly the work of alternative treatment activists, where patients and caregivers started a grassroots movement that is transforming our social and political landscape.

 ACT UP SF flyer by David Pasquarelli.